shopwp/documentation/docs/shortcodes/wps_products.md

 Determines the number of products to show per page.
 Only applicable when [pagination](#pagination) is turned on.

-Will default to the plugin's global [products per page](getting-started/settings?id=products-per-page) setting.
+Will default to the plugin's global "products per page" setting.

 | Possible values |
 | :-------------- |